Toast-02wastaken/Casino-Blitz/README.md

 - Fixed Free Bet still loosing money after loosing
 - Fixed Free Bet still asking for bet after printed out it worked
 - Fixed Double bet not working
+- Fixed 'help' command counting as a turn
+- Fixed the ability not letting you skip

 # Balancing